TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/45 - Romans/Romans 15/Romans 15.10.md

 ---

-And again he saith, Rejoice, ye Gentiles, with his people.
+Again he says, "Rejoice, you Gentiles, with his people."